 Many professional dog trainers are OK with harnesses -- a wrap that goes around your pooch’s chest above and below his shoulders.
 The leash attaches to the top, so you don’t injure your pal’s neck.
 But some pros say a dog is as likely to pull in a harness as with a traditional leash and collar.
 You could also try a leader, a collar with a strap that goes across the top of your dog’s nose.

 Wirant suggests you ask these questions before shelling out cash.
 Does this product:

 - Make it easier to handle my dog?

 - Give me confidence to help train my dog?

 For most products, the fit is key.
 Too loose, and it may not work.
 Too tight, and it can cause your dog serious pain.
 “I tell people: Put the collar on your wrist and see how it feels when you tug,” Marrujo says.
-When in doubt, seek help from a professional trainer.
+When in doubt, seek help from a professional trainer or a veterinarian.